 Many seeds need exposure to cold for good germination — a process called stratification.
 The easiest way to achieve cold stratification is by seeding in the fall to expose seeds to normal outdoor weather conditions.
 Seeds collected during the year can be refrigerated in an airtight plastic bag and later sown in the fall.
 (Air dry fresh seeds in a paper bag for 7–14 days before placing in a refrigerator.)

-- Plant your seeds in small pots or flats containing moist potting media or sand.
 Place the seeds on top of the soil and lightly press them into the dirt (fig. 1).
 Don’t cover with additional soil because most wild seeds need light to germinate.
 Water gently, and label plants with name and date to keep track of their progress.
 Keep the containers in the shade and don’t let them dry out (but be careful not to overwater).
 Germination may require several weeks or months, depending on the plant species.
 After plants emerge, acclimate them to a sunnier location for 2 to 3 more weeks to stimulate growth, and remember to keep them watered (fig. 2).

-- Transplant small seedlings from trays to pots.
 When starting seeds in trays, the plants have a better chance of survival if they are trans-planted to pots or cellpaks to grow out and develop root structure.
 Seedlings 1 to 2 inches high, with sufficient roots can be lifted gently from trays and placed in pots with moist soil (fig. 3).
 Water gently and place in a shady location for 7 to 10 days, then move to a sunny area where they can grow 4-6 inches tall before planting them in the garden.

 Moving your wildflowers into the garden